Implementing and Evaluating Security in O-RAN: Interfaces, Intelligence, and Platforms: Securing the Open Interfaces

 To extract actionable insights, we thoroughly test and analyze the effects of adding encryption to the E2 interface as described in~\cite{groenCostOfficial}.
 We focus our efforts first on the E2 interface as this is the most mature interface, which makes it possible to add IPsec to this interface and observe the trade-offs between security robustness and performance.

 While the E2 interface standards call for the use of IPsec, other open interfaces require the use of TLS 1.2, though use of TLS 1.3 is recommended.
 There are some differences in the way IPsec and TLS protocols initially establish a connection or \gls{sa}, however, we are confident we can extend the results generally without loss of accuracy because IPsec and TLS use the same underlying encryption and hashing algorithms once the \gls{sa} is established.
-TLS 1.3 has the fastest \gls{sa} establishment, making it hardest to confidently extrapolate the results directly from IPsec, but the general trends in performance should still hold.
+TLS 1.3 has the fastest \gls{sa} establishment, making it hardest to confidently extrapolate the results directly from IPsec, but the general trends in performance still hold.
 Regardless of the security protocol used, system designers should only use modern secure encryption algorithms.

 After establishing a baseline performance without encryption, we add O-RAN-compliant encryption (as specified in~\cite{OranWG3}) to the E2 interface.
 We test multiple combinations of encryption algorithms and implementations, including AES128 (CBC, CCM), AES256 (CBC, CCM, GCM), and ChaCha20-Poly1305.
-The majority of the results presented here are from AES256-CCM with SHA2-256 for the hash function.
 IPsec, as configured in our test, provides confidentiality, integrity, replay protection, and authentication.
 With this configuration, IPsec adds at least $57$\:Bytes of overhead to each packet.
 However, because both AES and SHA2 require fixed input block sizes, padding may be added causing the overhead to further increase.
 For example, encrypting a 62 Byte selective acknowledgement (SACK) adds $76$\:Bytes for a total cypher text (CT) SACK length of $138$\:Bytes.